mpanunto/NFDRS_FEMS/README.md

  - Process above is applied to each individual station.
 However, since it is just an individual station, the historical record IS the “Daily Listing”.
 No averaging across stations is needed.
  - Repeated for each Station

+## Outputs
+At the root of the output directory will be a "PercentileBreakpoints_All.csv" and "PercentileTable_All.csv".
+These
+### All GACC/PSA/Station
+PercentileBreakpoints_All.csv
+PercentileTable_All.csv